pyeventsourcing/eventsourcing/docs/topics/process.rst

 until the processing is resumed.

 This definition of the reliability of a process doesn't include availability.
-Without any infrastructure, the processing may be delayed indefinitely.
-Infrastructure unreliability may cause processing delays, but disorderly environments shouldn't cause disorderly processing.
-The product, whenever obtained, should be invariant to infrastructure failures (unless the specific purpose of the process is to record infrastructure failures).
+Obviously without any infrastructure, the processing will be delayed indefinitely.
+Infrastructure unreliability may cause processing delays but disorderly environments shouldn't cause disorderly processing.
+The product, whenever obtained, should be invariant to infrastructure failures unless the specific purpose of the process is to record infrastructure failures.
 Of course, the availability of infrastructure inherently limits the availability of the product.
-Nevertheless, infrastructure availability is beyond the scope of this discussion.
+Nevertheless, the availability of infrastructure is beyond the scope of this discussion.

 To limit the scope a little bit further, it is assumed here that whatever records have been committed by a process will not somehow be damaged by a sudden termination